 Currently meeting with some new clients for a couple upcoming cosmetic styling projects.
 As well as testing with some photographer friends anytime our schedules align.

 WHAT'S YOUR STYLE/PERSPECTIVE/TASTE?
 DO YOU HAVE A PROJECT THAT REPRESENTS THIS?

-I’m so drawn to contrast: colors, textures, lighting, masculine/feminine.
+I’m so drawn to contrast: using colors, textures, lighting, masculine/feminine.
 I always try to incorporate it in my projects and find that perfect balance.
 I love photography by Matthew Christopher – he captures abandoned places so beautifully.
 It can be hard to incorporate this particular style in projects I am hired on for; sometimes the art direction just doesn’t call for it.
-But!
-Finally this short film I am working on will have a lot of it.

 WE ARE ALL SLASHIES WITH MULTIPLE SKILLS, WHICH ONE DO YOU WISH YOU COULD DO MORE OFTEN?